WeAreAcademy/mark-react-exer--js-write-map/README-A.md

 ### Behaviour:

-The function should return a new array containing the collected results from calling the given function to convert every element of the original array in turn.
+The function should prepare and return a new array containing the collected results from calling the given function to convert, in turn, every element of the original array.

 [Next >](./README-B.md)